luizalbertobm/git-conventions/README.md

 As the name indicates, these are the branches that can be created and deleted when needed.

 ### Prefixes:
-- **feature/** — must be branched from develop and is used to build a new application feature.
+- **feature** — must be branched from develop and is used to build a new application feature.
 When the feature is complete, it needs a pull request to be merged back into develop.
-- **hotfix/** — hotfix branches are necessary to act immediately upon an undesired status of master.
+- **hotfix** — hotfix branches are necessary to act immediately upon an undesired status of master.
 They may branch off from master and must merge into master and develop.
-- **release/** — release branches support preparation of a new production release.
+- **release** — release branches support preparation of a new production release.
 They allow many minor bugs to be fixed and preparation of meta-data for a release.
 They may branch off from develop and must merge into master and develop.

 ### Subjects:
 A good way to name temporary branches is `prefix/task-id-short-description`